 What a media health check scans

-A good health check runs five fast checks on your file and reports results in plain language:
+A good health check runs five fast checks and reports results in plain language — pass, warning, or fail, each with a one-line explanation.
+No broadcast jargon.

 What the output looks like

-Instead of a technical error like LUFS deviation exceeds –3 dBFS threshold, a creator-focused tool says:
+Instead of a cryptic error like LUFS deviation exceeds –3 dBFS threshold, a creator-focused tool tells you what’s wrong and what to do about it.

-The point is that the fix is obvious from the message itself.
+The fix is obvious from the message itself — no Googling the error, no guessing.

 Why before publishing, not after